Florence Pugh: Personal life and other work

 From 2019 to 2022, Pugh was in a relationship with American actor and filmmaker Zach Braff.
 They met while working together on the short film In the Time It Takes to Get There, which Braff directed, and lived together in Los Angeles.
 She defended the 21-year age-gap between them, following public scrutiny.
 She dated photographer Charlie Gooch in 2023.
+She has been dating the British actor Finn Cole since 2024.

 Pugh has polycystic ovary syndrome and endometriosis.

 From 2013 to 2016, Pugh performed cover songs under the name Flossie Rose on YouTube.
 She was featured on her brother's song "Midnight", released on 15 May 2021.
 In 2020, she participated in the series Acting for a Cause for a live reading of Kenneth Lonergan's play This Is Our Youth to help raise funds for the Entertainment Industry Foundation, a nonprofit organisation, during the COVID-19 pandemic.

-Speaking at the Together for Palestine fundraising event in London in September 2025, she said, “Silence in the face of such suffering is not neutrality; it is complicity in a crime.”
+Speaking at the Together for Palestine fundraising event in London in September 2025, she said, "Silence in the face of such suffering is not neutrality; it is complicity in a crime."
 She also urged attendees to call on governments to respond to the situation in Gaza.
-Additionally, Pugh has signed a petition urging the British government to end its interference in Gaza’s affairs.
+Additionally, Pugh has signed a petition urging the British government to end its interference in Gaza's affairs.